parksb/handmade-blog/README.md

     * `scss`
     * `ts`
   * `static` - Any static files that aren't compiled by `build` script like `robots.txt`, `sitemap.xml`, or SEO files. `build` script copies all files under this directory to `dist` directory.
-  * `templates` - HTML files used as ejs template. `publish` script converts a markdown file to HTML based on templates under this directory.
+  * `templates` - EJS template files. `publish` script converts templates under this directory to HTML files.
 * `dist` - Files compiled by `build` script. `deploy` script deploys a website to GitHub pages based on this directory.
 Do not change the files under this directory directly.
 * `server` - Files compiled by `build` script. `start` script opens local server based on this directory.
 Do not change the files under this directory directly.
 * `services` - Source code implementing `publish` script.